-Kristof Dhont, PhD, is a Senior Lecturer in Psychology and Director of Graduate Studies (Research) in the School of Psychology at the University of Kent.
+Kristof Dhont, PhD, is a Reader in Psychology and Director of Graduate Studies (Research) in the School of Psychology at the University of Kent.
 He is the founder and director of SHARKLab, dedicated to the study human intergroup and human-animal relations.
-He currently serves as Associate Editor for the journal Group Processes & Intergroup Relations (GPIR) and as Consulting Editor for the European Journal of Personality (EJP).
+He currently serves as Associate Editor for the journal Psychology of Human-Animal Intergroup Relations (PHAIR) and as President of the Society for the Psychology of Human-Animal Intergroup Relations (PHAIR Society) Previously he served as Associate Editor for Group Processes & Intergroup Relations (GPIR) and as Consulting Editor for the European Journal of Personality (EJP).

 Kristof's interests include the situational and personality factors that drive and sustain intergroup biases such as ethnic and gender-based prejudice as well as speciesism, with a special interest in social-ideological variables (e.g. social dominance orientation and authoritarianism) and identity-based processes.

-He investigates the factors shaping people's perceptions and thinking about animals, the complexities and paradoxes in human-animal relations, and the moral psychology of eating and exploiting animals.
+He investigates the factors that shape people's perceptions and thinking about animals, the paradoxes in human-animal relations, and the moral psychology of eating and exploiting animals.
 Some of the key questions concern:

-- How do people perceive and think about animals as a social outgroup (or multiple outgroups)?
+- How do people perceive and think about animals as a social group (or multiple groups)?

 - Why do people love and care about animals, yet also eat and exploit them?

-- How can prejudice towards human and non-human animals be reduced, for instance through positive intergroup contact and increasing empathy?
+- How can prejudice towards human and non-human animals be reduced?

-- What are the implications of our attitudes and behaviors toward animals for human intergroup relations?
+- What are the implications of our attitudes and behaviours toward animals for human intergroup relations?

 Current Research Students